"You feel like making cookies. But nobody wants to eat your cookies."

 Anthropomorphic Food: Soon, your cookies will come to life and think.
 We later see them in the dungeons, fully playing this trope straight.

-Anti-Poop Socking : The final cookie milestone message you get is "It's time to stop playing" at 10 billion cookies (although you're hardly likely to stop playing as you actually still have a lot of achievements and upgrades left to complete at that point), and some of the achievements' descriptions make pointed comments on how long you must have been playing the game to obtain them such as "You can stop now" for 100 billion total cookies baked and "You should really go to bed" for the Fortune achievement (77 golden cookies clicked, which you must be constantly watching the game screen to catch in time).
+Anti-Poop Socking : The cookie milestone message at 10 billion cookies baked is "It's time to stop playing" (although you're hardly likely to stop playing as you actually still have a lot of achievements and upgrades left to complete at that point), and some of the achievements' descriptions make pointed comments on how long you must have been playing the game to obtain them such as "You can stop now" for 100 billion total cookies baked and "You should really go to bed" for the Fortune achievement (77 golden cookies clicked, which you must be constantly watching the game screen to catch in time).
+The achievement for having 200 of each building is "You're nuts."

 Inverted in the late game, in which by far the most efficient way to earn cookies is to chain together bonuses from golden cookies.
 While the player is able to just leave the game running through the mid-game, the only way to get the final upgrades in a reasonable amount of time is through active play.